Nnejmeldeen/Nnejmeldeen/README.md

 ### Hi there 👋, I'm Noureen Maarouf
 As an Investment Analyst, I excel in market research, financial analysis, and reporting.
 I assist portfolio companies with data aggregation, monitoring, valuation analysis, internal reporting, and compliance requirements.

-Previously, I was a Data Science and Machine Learning Analyst intern at Vodafone Egypt and a Finance and Treasury Analyst Intern at Schneider Electric Egypt.
-I managed cash functions and demonstrated exceptional skills in machine learning and data visualization.
+Previously, I was a Data Science and Machine Learning Analyst intern at Vodafone Egypt, I managed cash functions and demonstrated exceptional skills in machine learning and data visualization.

-I graduated summa cum laude from Ain Shams University with a Bachelor of Business (Economics).
+I graduated summa cum laude from Ain Shams University with a Bachelor of Business (Economics), also a top student in my class.
 My academic achievements include 2nd place in RoboCup Egypt 2019, Top Performer Vodanation Intern, and one of the Top 5 projects in the Google MENA Solution Challenge 2021.

 I am proficient in R, Python, and C++, and have authored several papers on various economic topics.
 With a strong combination of practical experience and academic excellence, I am well-equipped to make significant contributions in any professional setting.
 Skills: R / Python / C++